 2. Follow a streamlined process for staffing your home health care agency

 Not only is there stiff competition for job seekers to apply to your open roles, but quality applicants who are interested in joining your team are likely to be off the job market sooner rather than later.
-In fact, in today’s labor market, top job seekers are off the market within 10 days of starting the job search.
 This means you need an efficient hiring process for your home health care agency – or you’ll risk losing top talent to competing offers.

 Hireology data found that more than 10 percent of all applicants across home health care agencies and home care agencies are lost simply because they’re never reviewed or they’re reviewed too late.

 You can jump start your efficient home care hiring strategy by streamlining the initial screening process.
 Many employers today spend a significant amount of time manually reviewing job applicants – including those who aren’t a fit for open roles – which can slow down the hiring process and frustrate job applicants.

 To avoid spending time manually reviewing job applicants, your home health care agency can leverage prescreen surveys.
 These surveys are automatically sent to applicants, helping your team save time instead of reviewing each applicant individually.
 Once prescreen surveys are automatically scored, only qualified candidates will move on to the candidate stage of the hiring process, helping you significantly decrease candidate review time.